LLNL/axom/src/components/sidre/docs/sphinx/index.rst

   via a pointer, but the consumer of the pointer must know type information to do anything substantial with the data.
 * Multiple, different "views" into a chunk of (shared) data.
-A Sidre view includes notions of data type, offset, stride, etc. Thus, a chunk of data in memory can be interpreted conceptually in different ways.
+A Sidre view includes description semantics to define data type, number of elements, offset, stride, etc. Thus, a chunk of data in memory can be interpreted conceptually in different ways.
 * Arbitrarily-organized data hierarchies.
-Many mesh-based application codes organize data into hierarchies of contexts (e.g., domains, regions, blocks, node-centered, element-centered, subsets of elements containing different materials, etc.).
+Many mesh-based application codes organize data into hierarchies of contexts (e.g., domains, regions, blocks, mesh centerings, subsets of elements containing different materials, etc.).
 Sidre supports hierarchical, tree-based organizations in a simple, flexible way.
 * APIs for C++, C, and Fortran along with mechanisms to insure inter-language